PROJECT #039: ORBIT THE DRAGON | FREE CROCHET PATTERN: PREFACE

 Let's prepare for Orbit the Dragon's crochet along!
 This is the Preface to Orbit's pattern and here you'll find all the info you need to gather your supplies in time before the CAL starts!
 It will tell you everything you need to know, from hooks and yarn to stuffing, and how much of everything you'll need, as well as notes and tips for making your baby dragon the best baby dragon!

 DOWNLOADS: Scroll to the end of this post to download the a copy of this Preface, and my Pro Tips for amigurumi.
+There you'll also find links to each pattern part as they are released.

 Subscribe to my mailing list and be notified by email as each part of Orbit is released so you can crochet along with us!